tlack/xxl/README.md

 ### Simple Web Server (Counter)

 Here's an example web server application that acts as a counter.

 You can run this as`./c examples/web-ctr.xxl`.

+XXL doesn't include HTTP support explicitly (yet), so this server speaks a little HTTP.
 Source code in full:

 ```
 0 as 'ctr;

+'make_http_response is {
+	[
+		"HTTP/1.0 200 OK",
+		"Content-Type: text/plain",
+		"Connection: close",
+		"Server: xxl v0.0"
+	] show as 'template;
+	template join "\r\n",
+	"\r\n", "\r\n",
+	x,
+	"\r\n", "\r\n"
+	flat
+};

 (8080,"localhost") Net.bind {
-	ctr+1 as '.ctr;  // dot in front of name means "parent"
-	"HTTP/1.0 200 OK\r\nContent-Type: text/plain\r\n",
-	"Connection: close\r\nServer: xxl v0.0\r\n\r\nHello ",
-	(.ctr repr),"\r\n" flat}
+	ctr + 1 as '.ctr repr make_http_response
+}
 ```

 (We didn't show the XXL prompt here, just the code itself.)

-The first line declares a variable or noun named `ctr`.
-Variables are defined using a tag.
-After they are defined, you can refer to them without the tag.
-Tags start with apostrophe `'` and can contain anything in the range `[A-Za-z_?]`.
-Names may not contain numbers.

-Names starting with `.` are referenced from the root of the XXL context tree, rather than being resolved in the locals context to start, which makes them behave something like globals in other languages.

-The second line invokes the built in `Net.bind` verb, which creates a network socket and calls the code you supply to handle the request after it comes in.

-On the left of the verb come the listening socket configuration options.
-In this case, port 8080 on localhost.

-On the right side of the `Net.bind` verb we supply an anonymous function body to act as the callback to be invoked when a connection is made and a request is received.
-This callback is invoked with one argument, which is a list containing the request body in the first member and the remote IP address in the second.

-At the moment, `Net.bind` only supports client-speaks-first-style network protocols, such as HTTP.

-Inside the callback, we display the request on the server's screen (`x show`), increase and store the counter value, and then generate an HTTP response with a couple of headers.

-Since we want to include the counter's current value, we append it to the string after calling `repr` on the counter value only (since it's in parenthesis).
-The resulting list needs to be flattened so we can spit it out as one long string to the client's socket, so we call XXL's `flat` verb, which removes a level of nesting on a general list (akin to `raze` in Q).

-Voila!
+This simple server uses `(socket_options) Net.bind (handler)` to start a listening network connection and setup a callback.

+When invoked, the callback fetches the value of `ctr` (a global), adds 1 to it, resets the global (`as` allows you to assign in other contexts - like globally here with `'.ctr`), convert that number to a string (`repr`), and then create a somewhat-valid HTTP response with that string.

+`make_http_response` basically construct a simple string from your output, flattens the list, and returns it to `Net.bind` to send.

 ## Docs